Back & Neck

 When nonsurgical measures cease to help, surgery may be necessary for pain relief and optimal quality of life.
 Rest assured that the compassionate board-certified, fellowship-trained orthopaedic surgeons at Orthopaedic Associates of Central Maryland are the trusted surgeons that patients and referring doctors have turned to for more than 50 years.

-If you would like to learn more about our back and neck pain services and treatments, call Orthopaedic Associates of Central Maryland at (410) 644-1880 or use our secure online request form.
+If you would like to learn more about our back and neck pain services and treatments, call Orthopaedic Associates of Central Maryland at (410) 644-1880, toll-free at (855) 4MD-BONE, or use our secure online request form.

 CONDITIONS WE TREAT